nss-cohort-40/bangazon-ecommerce-client-crunchyfrogs/README.md

 - Django REST framework
 - Cloudinary API

-# Bangazon React App Project Setup
+# Bangazon React App Setup

 1. Clone down the repo and `cd` into it
 1. `npm install`